Tag Archives: Point Of View

 A Natural Cure for the Swine Flu

-I learned it when I studied the Kabbalah, but many other philosophies say the same, that we are not presented with a problem, if there is not also a solution available – for us to find and use.
-I know this logic has a bit of a hole, as nobody who was presented with a problem for which there was no remedy is around any more to tell about it, but I like the first point of view better, so I take that.
+I learned the following when I studied the Kabbalah, and many other philosophies promote similar ideas, namely that we are not presented with a problem if there is not also a (possibly hidden) solution available.
+I know this logic has a bit of a hole, as nobody who was presented with a problem for which there was no remedy is around anymore to tell about it, but I like the first point of view better, so I take that.

-The problem I am thinking of now, is the swine flu.
+The problem I am thinking of now is the swine flu.
 Today, Ed (thanks Ed!) sent an e-mail presenting the solution for that problem.
-I know there is, or shortly will be, a pharmaceutical, and expensive, solution, but I always want to look at natural remedies first, in order not to get from the fire into the frying pan – fire being a deadly threat to the world and frying pan being dependency on the pharma-industry.
+I know there is, or shortly will be, a pharmaceutical, and expensive, solution, but I always want to look at natural remedies first, in order not to get from the fire into the frying pan – fire being a deadly threat to the world and the frying pan standing for the dependency on the pharma industry.

 Science Daily has the following article: